werdeil/marche_piano/README.md

-# marche_piano
+# Marche Piano
-Project to make a piano of stairs
+Project to turn stair steps into a piano

-This project was made as an animation for the Forum des Images during the festival "Tout-petits cinéma"
+This project was made as an animation for the Forum des Images during the festival "Tout-petits cinéma" in February 2015.

 ## Hardware setting